neha-mendiratta/node-biolerplate/README.md

 ### `yarn start`

+Runs the api in the postman/FE.
+Open [http://localhost:3006/api/v1/music-festival/list](http://localhost:3006/api/v1/music-festival/list) to view it in the browser.

-## Service is not connected to database, that's why it is returning the mock data
+## Service is not connected to database, that's why it is returning the mock data.
+Service is acting more as a mock server.

 ## To DO

-## install SST Stack to make as serverless application/Decorize
+- To convert a proper API SST Stack/Decorization with swagger is required

-## Unit Test cases
+- Unit Test cases